 Teammates felt that Zaprzal had a huge role in the team’s success.

 “Swimming with Carly [Zaprzal] definitely affected my view on the sport, for sure,” said teammate Suzzanne Ramirez.
-Ramirez, a senior, has shared the pool with Zaprzal for years.
+Ramirez, a senior, has shared the pool with Zaprzal for four years.
 “She pushed me to my limits, and encouraged me when no one else would,” Ramirez said.

 Zaprzal hopes to continue her profound success in college.